 “The RACP urges careful and respectful discussion of these issues in consideration of the potential impacts of public discussion on the health and wellbeing of highly vulnerable people.”

-Media Watch calls The Australian’s transgender coverage
+Media Watch calls out The Australian’s transgender coverage

 It comes after The Australian newspaper was recently panned for a new “gender” page on its website containing almost entirely negative coverage.